qym7/qym7.github.io/content/publication/SparseDiff-2023/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: 'Sparse denoising diffusion for large graph generation'
+title: 'SparseDiff: Sparse Discrete Diffusion for Scalable Graph Generation'
 subtitle: ''
 summary: 'Generative models for graphs struggle with scalability due to predicting interactions for all node pairs.
 We introduce SparseDiff, a denoising diffusion model that leverages sparsity to overcome this.'
 authors: